aws-samples/ecs-deep-learning-workshop/README.md

 $ docker push <b><i>aws_account_id</i></b>.dkr.ecr.<b><i>region</i></b>.amazonaws.com/<b><i>ecr_repository</i></b>:latest
 </pre>

 **Checkpoint**
 At this point you should have a working MXNet Docker image to deploy with ECS.
 If you don't see errors following the commands above, you should be in good shape.

-[Optional]
-An additional test would be to manually run the MXNet image that you just created with an interactive bash session.

-`$ docker run -ti mxnet bash`

-You can exit the session by simply typing **exit**.

 ### Lab 3 - Deploy the MXNet Container with ECS: